Before starting your Northern Territory adventure, there are a few driving tips and rules you should know that will keep you and your passengers safe.

 - Come to a complete stop at a stop sign

-- Do not make a U-turn at traffic lights unless a sign permits this
+- Don’t make a U-turn at traffic lights unless a sign permits this

 - See Road Rules in the NT for more information.